 I tested with 9 existing customers who were already in customisation mode and were using the current (old) product with CEM's.

-None of the customers had any significant concerns or questions with the flow.
+None of the customers had any significant concerns or questions about the flow.
 Instead, there was a lot of head-nodding as they went through the mockups, and unsolicited comments like "Oh, this is great."
 They did have minor comments, questions, and suggestions but mostly about designs.
 I gained an even more in-depth understanding of what customers wanted in the product.

 But there was clearly much stronger interest in our Wave 2 product.
 I felt confident that I had achieved an adequate level of simplification with flow and designs to move forward.
 Lots of customers asked me when this new product will live and if they can switch to this from the old one.

 When I explained that it hadn't been built yet, they all asked if CEM's would please take their email address and notify them when it will be available for them.

 Results showed that this structure reduces cognitive and memory load and flow was quite easy for users to understand.

 Study TE's design philosophy - Inspiration - Solution approach - Direction - Designs - Test

 The Total Environment is an award-winning design-led architectural firm.
 Their commitment to the craft of constructions and attention to detail is legendary.

 Founder architects Shibanee & Kamal have a very minimal yet elegant taste when it comes to design.

 To study, I studied their homes in detail, what material they use, furniture designs, colour choices, print materials and words that they use when they explain their work.